MKarloPilares/MediCrypt/README.md

     2. Has a smart contract made with Solidity and deployed with hardhat to the Arbitrum Sepolia test network.

-This repository contains the project's frontend application only for the smart contract see: https://github.com/MKarloPilares/MediCrypt
+This repository contains the project's frontend application only.
+For the smart contract see: https://github.com/MKarloPilares/MediCrypt